geekylink/MyMap-backend/README.md

-Bare bones Rust backend static file server in actix to serve Rust WebApps.

-some useful funcs
+Rust backend with simple user login (add users from cli), and json api to communicate with MyMap frontend.